sherryw94/travel-reopening/public/data/written/EG_international.md

 - Saudi Arabia, Jordan, Oman, Kuwait

+As of August 15, 2020, travelers to Egypt must have a negative COVID-19 test, taken 72 hours before arriving on Egyptian territory.
+Egyptian citizens, and tourists traveling to coastal tourist governorates (Red Sea, South Sinai, and Matrouh) are exempt.

 #### Outbound Travel: Who can travel out of Egypt?

 The border between Egypt and Jordan remains closed.
 Ferries between Egypt and Jordan are also suspended.